 Being depressed makes little things seem difficult

 I read it through three times and it was good.
 It really bought some sort of relief.
 I bought a house.
 It hadn’t been lived in for years and it needed cleaning out.
 I had to get an electrician.
 Now when you’re depressed, even little things can be like a big mountain so to organise an electrical installation seemed like a real big job.
 I was staying in the pub before I moved into the house.
 (A pub is not a good place for an alcoholic to stay in!)
 I asked the barmaid if she knew of any electricians.
 As she started to write down the name of two of them, they both walked past.
-I took my opportunity and asked them if they could do some work and they said they’d be there at 7 a.m. the next morning.
+I took my opportunity and asked them if they could do some work.
 Everything went well and in a week I was set up in the house.

 Trying to get ahead